This post may contain affiliate links. Please read our disclosure policy.

 top view of chocolate protein pancakes on a white plate topped with strawberries

-A healthier pancake that’s full of chocolate flavor.
+A lighter pancake that’s full of chocolate flavor.
 Made with rolled oats, protein powder, eggs, and simple pantry staple ingredients.
 Ready in less than 30 minutes.

 Ingredients